-Cloud computing is the delivery of computing services – such as servers, storage, databases, networking, software, analytics and intelligence – over the Internet (“the cloud”).
-These services are provided on a pay‑as‑you‑go basis, allowing users to access resources without owning the physical hardware.
+Delivery of computing services – servers, storage, databases, networking, software, analytics and intelligence – over the Internet (“the cloud”).
+Services are accessed on a pay‑as‑you‑go basis, so users do not need to own or maintain the underlying hardware.

 Criterion